stephenh/stephenh.github.com/drafts/sane-rich-uis.markdown

 And that's it.

-With Tessell's DSL, we have a 1-to-1 mapping between a behavior and 1 line of code.
-This behavior should then just happen as the program runs.
-Whether in response to user input, or other code changing the model, we don't care; our behavior should implicitly stay correctly applied.
+With a property-based DSL, like in Tessell, we have a 1-to-1 mapping between a behavior and 1 line of code.

+This behavior should then "just work" as the program runs.
+Whether in response to user input, or other business logic code changing the model, we don't care; our behavior should implicitly stay correctly applied.

 The Final Code
 ==============

 So, here's the full refactored code example:

-    public class VerticalTabs extends CompositeIsWidget {
+    public class Tabs extends CompositeIsWidget {

-      private IsVerticalTabsView view = newVerticalTabsView();
+      private IsTabsView view = newTabsView();
       private Binder binder = new Binder();
       private BasicProperty<Tab> currentTab = basicProperty("currentTab");

-      public VerticalTabs() {
+      public Tabs() {
         setWidget(view);
       }